Cirromulus/HK-OneWire-Analyzer/readme.md

-# WIP Analyzer for the Harman / Kardon OneWire-like communication protocol in the Festival 500 sound system.
+# Analyzer for the Harman / Kardon OneWire-like communication protocol in the Festival 500 sound system.

 TODO: More description.
+WIP.

 ## Summary